offthedial/site/faq.md

 ### Why make IDTGA a league?
 So we can have a leaderboard for players who often play in the tournament and to group the tournaments onto one single page

-## Off the Dial Story Mode
-### What is the Off the Dial Story Mode
-There is an ongoing story with Off the Dial behind the scenes and it is your job to find out what is happening.
-Leading up to the tournament, there are be lore drops.
-The result of the tournament will decide what happens next.
-For more information ask other people on the server and make your predictions and dicsuss lore in `#crime-scene` If you want to be serious about lore, you can give yourself the `@Detective` role with `$flairme flairs` to ensure you get notified of each new lore drop.
-Plus, you get a fancy role.

-### What’s different about this to regular IDTGA?
-In terms of the actual competition, very little.
-It is still a free agent tournament at it’s core.
-The only difference is that after the regular finals match there will be an additional finals round against a pre-determined team called the final boss.
-This is kept secret until the round begins or may be disclosed in clues prior to the tournament’s commencement

 ## Weakest Link
 ### What is Weakest Link?
 Weakest link is a unique, Off the Dial exclusive, tournament featuring both teams and free agents!
 Sign up as a 3 player team and get paired up with a lone FA.